-Early registration may be paid by check or credit card, with credit card payment made online at the time of registration.
+Early registration may be paid by check or credit card (Visa, Mastercard, Discover), with credit card payment made online at the time of registration.
+No POs will be accepted.
 Checks submitted for payment MUST be received by September 1 or the MEF contract will be canceled.

 Late Registration: $900

 August 1 - August 31, 2017 (fall and spring fairs)

 November 1, 2017 - February 12, 2018 (spring fairs only)